Photo credit: Anton Glavas www.antonglavas.com

 Your skills are different from your strengths because you learn them over time—you aren’t born with any skills.

-Write out 3 lists when it comes to your skills: your soft skills (i.e., people skills such as “communication” or “leadership”), your hard skills (i.e., technical skills such as Google Analytics, or SalesForce), and your desired skills (either hard or soft).
+Write out 3 lists when it comes to your skills: your soft skills (i.e., skills you can't measure, such as “communication” or “leadership”), your hard skills (i.e., measurable skills such as Google Analytics, or SalesForce), and your desired skills (either hard or soft).

 Go through every past job you’ve had, projects you've worked on, volunteer positions, or extra-curricular experience, and write out the skills you gained from those things.
 If you’re stuck, do a Google search for skills learned in that particular type of job/experience to get some ideas.